emily-young/personal-website/README.md

 # Personal website

-This is the repository for my personal website.
+This is the code for my personal website.
-It is a simple static website without any backend.

-## Requirements
-You will need [Jekyll](https://jekyllrb.com/) installed to build this website.

-It can be hosted using any standard web server.
+It uses [Jekyll](https://jekyllrb.com/) to generate static HTML + CSS, so it can be hosted using any standard web server.
 Jekyll projects can also be hosted using [GitHub Pages](https://pages.github.com/) which makes deployment simple.

+## Dependencies

+This website is built using Bundler which can be installed using `gem install bundler`

+Then install the required dependencies by running `bundle install`

 ## Build

-You can build the website by running`jekyll build`
+To build the website run `bundle exec jekyll build`

-The generated website should be in the _site directory.
+The generated website files should be in the _site directory.

 ## Run

-You can run a local server by running `jekyll serve`
+To start a local server run `bundle exec jekyll serve`